variousauthors/the-valley/NEXTSTEPS.md

 Going to focus on words for now.
 I want to be able to have NPCs who say words in hiragana.
 Start with the easy way.

-- [x] v0 dialog state that shows the dialog box
-  - [x] init with a message
-  - [x] play N characters of the message, then wait for A
-  - [x] play the next N characters
-  - [x] once the message is done, go back to overworld state

 - [] refactor!
 Need the sprites in VRAM block 1 at 8000
      and the BG/Window in blocks 2 and 3